 The records of the Bootheel Project document the art, culture and heritage of the Missouri Bootheel.
 The records include photographs, color slides, audio cassettes, transcripts, and video cassettes of interviews with Bootheel residents.
 Sound recordings, planning documents, field workers’ notes, and miscellaneous items collected throughout the project are also included.

-A personal reminiscence and historical anecdotes collected by author since 1895, dealing with Mississippi County and Charleston, MO.
+The papers contain a personal reminiscence and historical anecdotes collected by author since 1895, dealing with Mississippi County and Charleston, Missouri.

 Burnham, Ralph Warren, Ipswich, Massachusetts, Hooked Rug Patterns, (C3759)